Humbaba: Standard Babylonian version

 Subsequently Enkidu suggests to Gilgamesh that they should fashion a great door from the cedars to offer it to Enlil to avoid his wrath.
 They decide to transport it to Nippur to present it to this god in his temple Ekur.
 They also take the head of Humbaba with them.
 Frans Wiggermann suggests that it was affixed somewhere in the Ekur as a trophy.
-Daniel Schwmer in a more recent publication notes that it is not impossible this interpretation is correct, but states that the traces of the passage which would have to allude to this event do not support such a restoration of the text of the epic, making the fate of Humbaba’s head impossible to ascertain.
+Daniel Schwemer in a more recent publication notes that it is not impossible this interpretation is correct, but states that the traces of the passage which would have to allude to this event do not support such a restoration of the text of the epic, making the fate of Humbaba’s head impossible to ascertain.
 It plays no further role in the narrative.
 Humbaba is nonetheless mentioned again when Enkidu relays the dream he had in which the gods judged his actions and despite the pleas of Shamash declared he has to die because of the role he played in the deaths of the guardian of the cedar forest and the Bull of Heaven, apparently with nearly immediate effect.
 Humbaba’s curse thus comes true.
 His demise is also mentioned by Gilgamesh when he introduces himself to the alewife Siduri.